What Is a Chatbot

 Case 3.
 Overload and business process automation.

-Poor customer base is a trouble, but work overload and costly customer support is not less a problem for some brands, especially when it comes to hot seasons.
+Poor customer base is trouble, but work overload and costly customer support is not less a problem for some brands, especially when it comes to hot seasons.

 On one hand, the use of this technology releases companies from work overload issues and cuts costs on hiring additional hands.
 On the other hand, chatbots contribute to brand reliability and customer satisfaction.
 In the long run, it improves customer retention and enhances trust.